 2-Day Itinerary for Paris: Best Tips and Advice

 If it’s your first time in Paris you will probably have quite a few questions.
-In the following, I will explain a bit more abou the Paris Pass, how to get around and where to stay.
+Well, now you already have a great Paris 2-day itinerary, but I am sure you have further questions.
+In the following, I will explain a bit more about the Paris Pass, how to get around and where to stay.

 The Paris Pass gives you unlimited access to some of the best known Paris attractions.
 If you are planning on visiting a lot of attractions and museums in Paris, this could mean tons of savings.
 You will also have free use of the public transport system.
 Unfortunately, even though more than 60 attractions are featured, the Paris Pass does not include access to the Eiffel Tower.